-Another way to write blog posts that matter is by telling engaging stories.
+Another way to write a blog post that people want to read is by telling engaging stories.
 Maybe you traveled to a third world country for the first time and experienced feelings and thoughts you’ve never experienced before.
 Maybe you saw people interact in a way you’ve never seen before.
 These are impactful stories that people who haven’t experienced those things want to read about.

-When done well, storytelling can be the most powerful tool for writing blog posts that matter.
+When done well, storytelling can be the most powerful tool for writing a blog post that people want to read.
 However, make sure you reserve these posts for truly compelling stories.
 No one wants to read a mere account of your day – save that for your personal diary.

 4. Keep It Concise